 Fostering Mental Health Conversations

 Community Space Redesign

 IAM is currently partnering with other community agencies to explore design of their public spaces for improved wellbeing (e.g. Scadding Court Community Centre).

 Interested in learning more or want to book a physical space design consult?
 Please email [email protected]

 An IAM & Mental Health Research Canada (MHRC) Collaboration

 Supporting research/innovation to build youth resilience and combat Canada’s national suicide crisis

 How do we support our youth to be more resilient and prevent incidences of suicide?
-That was the impetus for the partnership between Mental Health Research Canada (MHRC) and the Institute for Advancements in Mental Health (IAM) and the creation of the first-ever Canada-wide Mental Health Innovation Prize focused on reducing youth suicide.
+That was the impetus for the partnership between Mental Health Research Canada (MHRC) and the Canadian Institute for Advancements in Mental Health (IAM) and the creation of the first-ever Canada-wide Mental Health Innovation Prize focused on reducing youth suicide.

 Launched in fall 2019, the Innovation Prize attracted unique solutions to address a long-standing mental health crisis: that suicide still remains the second leading cause of death for young people in Canada.